-Charities must meet the ACNC's Governance Standards to be registered and remain registered with the ACNC.
+Charities must meet the ACNC Governance Standards – as well as the ACNC External Conduct Standards if operating overseas – in order to be registered and remain registered with the ACNC.

 We take all concerns raised regarding registered charities seriously and where there is evidence of misconduct, we will investigate.
-Where we find serious breaches of the ACNC Act and Governance Standards, we take firm action.
+Where we find serious breaches of the ACNC Act, Governance Standards and External Conduct Standards, we take firm action.

-Our compliance powers include providing regulatory advice, Enforceable Undertakings, Directions, suspending or removing board members, and ultimately, revoking charity status.
+Our compliance powers include providing regulatory advice, Enforceable Undertakings, Directions, suspending or removing Responsible People, and ultimately, revoking charity status.
 The revocation of charity status is used only in the most serious cases.

 Due to secrecy provisions in the ACNC Act, we are unable to confirm or comment on compliance activity unless it is already in the public domain, or if we take certain action against a charity.
 Such action includes issuing warnings and directions, suspending or removing Responsible People, and ultimately, revoking charity registration.

 These matters are published on the ACNC Charity Register.
 Where the ACNC takes no action, or issues a charity with regulatory advice, we cannot publish this on the Charity Register.